 THE CATHEDRAL CHORISTERS

-The Cathedral Choristers, directed by Michael Velting and Joseph O'Berry, Assistant Organist and Choirmaster, is the children’s choir training program of the Cathedral, and it is divided into Junior Choristers (2nd and 3rd grades) and Senior Choristers (4th grade into high school.)
+The Cathedral Choristers, directed by Michael Velting, the children’s choir training program of the Cathedral, which comprises Junior Choristers (2nd and 3rd grades) and Senior Choristers (4th grade through high school.)

-The Senior Choristers serve as hosts for the annual Cathedral Chorister Festival, to which we invite Choristers from a wide swath of the Southeast as well as other special guests to join us and a nationally renowned guest director each spring in a two-day festival, which culminates in the singing of the 11 a.m.
+The Senior Choristers serve as hosts for the annual Cathedral Chorister Festival, in which Choristers from a wide swath of the Southeast, as well as other special guests and a nationally renowned guest director, come to the Cathedral each spring for a two-day festival, which culminates in the singing of the 11 a.m.
 Eucharist and 4 p.m.
 Choral Evensong on the Sunday of the festival.

-Rehearsal for the Junior Choristers (grades 2 & 3) is on Monday afternoon, from 4:15 until 5 p.m., led by Joseph O'Berry.
+Rehearsal for the Junior Choristers (grades 2 and 3) is on Monday afternoon, from 4:15 p.m. to 5 p.m.

 THE PARISH CHOIR

-The Parish Choir, under the direction of Michael Velting and Joseph O'Berry, is a group that sings three times a year, once during the summer months and twice during the academic year.
+The Parish Choir, under the direction of Michael Velting, is a group that sings three times a year, once during the summer months and twice during the academic year.
 This ensemble of adults and teenagers is made up of singers who do not necessarily have the time to commit to the normal rehearsal schedule of the Cathedral Choir, but who do enjoy occasionally participating in music leadership in the Cathedral.
-A wide range of music is sung, and no audition is necessary.
+They sing a wide range of music, and no audition is necessary.
 The only requirement is to be present at the rehearsal one hour prior to the liturgy for which the Parish Choir is singing.
 This Choir does not vest or process.
-We always have fun and are always looking to increase the number of participants in this choir.
-Please contact Joseph O'Berry for more details on the Parish Choir.
+The group always has fun and welcomes new participants.

 Canon Dr. Michael Velting